mahmoudi-tapia/MVcalibration/README.md

 - Number of calibration paramters: `t`
 - Number of outputs: `q`

-The user can use the repository for building and validatin a surrogate model from her own data.
+The user can use the repository for building and validation a surrogate model from her own data.
 This task is explained in **Step 1**.
-In addition, the user can provide experimental data to calibrate the parameters of her model.
+In addition, the user can provide experimental data to calibrate her model parameters.
 This task is explained in **Step 2**.

 ### The data